 What is Walk for WAGEC?

-Walk for WAGEC is a 5km walk or 10km run at Centennial Park, Sydney on Sunday 1st May 2022 or virtually between 25th April – 1st May.
-This year our goal is to collectively raise $250,000, which will help deliver important programs for women that build financial independence, nurture healing and well-being, enrich children’s development and prevent violence from happening in the first place.
+Walk for WAGEC is a 5km walk or 10km run at Centennial Park, Sydney on Sunday 7th May 2023, or virtually between 1st May-7th May.
+This year our goal is to collectively raise $250,000, which will help deliver important programs for women that build financial independence, nurture healing and well-being and enrich children’s development.

 Women’s and Girls’ Emergency Centre (WAGEC) is a feminist, grassroots organisation that supports women and families in crisis and advocates for social change in the community.
 We are based in Redfern, Sydney and work on the lands of the Gadigal and Wangal people of the Eora Nation.

 Every night, we support 200 women and children impacted by homelessness, domestic violence and systemic disadvantage.
 We do this by providing material aid, case management, biopsychosocial support, accommodation, and crisis responses.
 Equally we seek to address the underlying causes of gender-based violence through primary prevention activities with communities and private and public entities that want to be a part of the global movement to end gender-based violence in a generation.

 Money you raise by taking part in Walk for WAGEC will support programs that build financial independence, nurture healing and well-being, enrich children’s development and prevent violence from happening in the first place.
 These programs rely on community and philanthropic donations, which is why your fundraising is so important.

 $20 will provide a child with an Essentials Welcome Pack with items like shampoo, toothbrushes and non-perishable food to help them feel at home at WAGEC

 $50 will support a woman to attend a financial literacy workshop

 $100 will give a teenager three personal tutoring sessions to help them keep up at school

 $150 will provide a therapeutic family session for mums and kids to heal together